 There is probably hardly any other study program with such a wide range of career opportunities.
 This is due to its systematic structure, which makes it possible for each graduate to pursue their individual career wishes and ideas.
 Of course, the path to science and research is open to you.
 However, there are also fields in agricultural production that offer many different career options: From the agrochemical, agricultural, or feed engineering industries to industrial research and development, marketing or consulting.
 You will also be in demand in plant breeding and animal husbandry or as a consultant, for example for growers' associations.
 There are also good opportunities for you in the food industry, in the marketing of agricultural products, in the public sector, and in banks or insurance companies.
 If you prefer to work with new technologies, agricultural software companies are a good place to start.
 If you discover your passion for writing about agriculture, then journalism is open to you.

-In addition, you qualify for the advanced Master's programs in Agricultural Biosciences, Agricultural Systems Science and Horticultural Science.
+In addition, you qualify for the advanced Master's programs in Agricultural Biosciences and Agricultural Systems Science.

 What is this study program about?